joeydumont/complex_bessel/README.md

   ```cmake
  add_subdirectory(complex_bessel)
 ```
-To compile and link this library you should have C, C++14, and Fortran compiles installed, and you should enable `C CXX Fortran` languages in CMakeLists.txt.
+To compile and link this library you should have C++14 and Fortran compilers installed, and you should enable `CXX Fortran` languages in CMakeLists.txt.
 After that to link with your `<target>` you can just
   ```cmake
   target_link_library(<target> complex_bessel::complex_bessel)
 ```
 Note, that CMake will add all additional needed include files to you project compilation automatically.

+To run tests you will need to use HDF5 library, Google Test, Boost 1.6+, and C compiler (to link with HDF5, so `C` is present in list of languages in tests/CMakeLists.txt)

  ## Other similar libraries